williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes2017.10.md

 1. Starting in early April, 2017, we'll provide system log alerts to let you know that you would have exceeded any of these new API rate limits.
-2. Starting in early April, 2017, we’ll treat authenticated end-user interactions on a per-user basis.
+2. Starting in mid-April, 2017, we’ll treat authenticated end-user interactions on a per-user basis.
 Interactions like SSO after login won't apply to your org-wide API rate limits.
 3. Early in May, 2017, we will enforce the new, more granular rate limits.
 At that point, the warnings in the System Log will change to error notifications.